iamehran/TwipClip/README.md

 See [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for common issues and solutions.

+### YouTube Authentication Issues

+If you're getting "Sign in to confirm you're not a bot" errors, see [YouTube Authentication Troubleshooting](docs/YOUTUBE_AUTH_TROUBLESHOOTING.md).

 ### Quick Fixes:

 - **"Sign in to confirm you're not a bot"**: Set up browser authentication